2014 United States House of Representatives elections in New York: District 14

 The 14th district is located in New York City and includes the eastern Bronx and part of north-central Queens.
-The incumbent is Democrat Joseph Crowley, who has represented the district since 2013, and previously represented the 7th district from 1999 to 2013.
-He was re-elected in 2012 with 83% of the vote and the district has a PVI of D+26.
+Incumbent Democrat, Joseph Crowley, who had represented the district since 2013, and previously represented the 7th district from 1999 to 2013, ran for re-election.
+He was re-elected in 2012 with 83% of the vote, and the district had a PVI of D+26.